LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

 .. member:: net_udp->close()

-   Although net_udp objects do not maintain a connection, they must still be closed when they are no longer needed to free up resources.
+   Although :type:`net_udp` objects do not maintain a connection, they must still be closed when they are no longer needed to free up resources.

 Named Pipes
 ===========

+.. index:: socket, named pipe

-A named pipe is a means of communication between processes on a single local machine.
+A :dfn:`named pipe` is a means of communication between processes on a single local machine.
 One process begins listening on a pipe with a particular name.
 Other processes connect to that pipe and data is exchanged.
 The :type:`net_named_pipe` type inherits from :type:`net_tcp` and so all of the same methods for reading and writing bytes data are available.
 Named pipe usage differs in that the bind and connect methods takes a pipe name parameter (with no port number).
-The `net_named_pipe->accept` method will return a `net_named_pipe` object for the new connection.
+The `net_named_pipe->accept` method will return a :type:`net_named_pipe` object for the new connection.

-The net_named_pipe objects are implemented as UNIX domain sockets on UNIX-based systems and as Named Pipes on Windows.
+The :type:`net_named_pipe` objects are implemented as UNIX domain sockets on UNIX-based systems and as named pipes on Windows.

 Creating net_named_pipe Objects